-Overview: As part of NASA's Universe of Learning, the IPAC Communications and Education Team is producing a series of short videos on various topics in astronomy featuring Hollywood celebrities.
-Our goals are to pique general public interest in NASA’s scientific exploration of humanity’s cosmic origins, and provide pathways to further learning opportunities.
+Overview: As part of NASA's Universe of Learning, the IPAC Communications and Education Team produced a series of short videos on various topics in astronomy featuring Hollywood celebrities.
+Our goals were to pique general public interest in NASA’s scientific exploration of humanity’s cosmic origins, and provide pathways to further learning opportunities.
 By partnering with Hollywood, we hope to reach a broad audience, including populations whose participation in STEM are underrepresented.

 The Universe Unplugged video series presents exciting astronomical science in playful ways designed to appeal to a broad audience of lifelong learners of all ages, with a special focus on underserved communities in science.
 Produced at Caltech/IPAC in Pasadena, California, the videos integrate the talents of celebrities, astronomers, and educators, to communicate the wonders of the universe as revealed by NASA's many astrophysics missions.

 Each video is posted with a variety of additional resources useful for educators as well as viewers just wanting to learn more about the covered topics.